1969 Israeli municipal elections: In Cities

 In the newly-unified Jerusalem, the Alignment, led by Incumbent Mayor Teddy Kollek, won 16 seats on the City Council, an absolute majority.
-Gahal won 6 seats, Agudat Yisrael won 4, Mafdalwon 3, while Poalei Agudat Yisrael and the 'Olehs from Babylon' list won one seat each.
+Gahal won 6 seats, Agudat Yisrael won 4, Mafdal won 3, while Poalei Agudat Yisrael and the 'Olehs from Babylon' list won one seat each.

 In Tel Aviv, the Alignment, led by Acting Mayor Yehoshua Rabinovich, won 13 seats, Gahal won 12, Mafdal won 3, while Agudat Yisrael, the Mamlachti list and the Independent Liberal party won one seat each.

 In Haifa, incumbent Alignment mayor Moshe Flimann, who replaced Abba Hushi as mayor following the latter's death six months prior, was re-elected, with the Alignment winning 14 seats, Gahal winning 6, the Independent Liberal Party winning 2 and Mafdal winning one.

 In Beersheba, the Alignment, led by Eliyahu Nawi, won 9 out of 17 seats on the City Council.

 The Alignment also formed local governments in Lod (with incumbent mayor Zvi Itzkovich being re-elected), Nahariya, Bat Yam, Kfar Saba, Holon, Herzliya, Givatayim and Eilat.

 In Bnei Brak, Mafdal candidate Israel Gotlib formed a coalition with the Alignment and Gahal.
 Mafdal also formed a coalition in Dimona, where they were led by Israel Navon.

 In Ashdod, Gahal candidate Zvi Zilker unseated incumbent Alignment mayor Avner Garin.
 The Alignment was also defeated in Rehovot, where Shmuel Rechtman's election as mayor ended 23 years of Alignment governance.
 Gahal also retained control of municipal governments in Ashkelon, Hadera, Netanya, and Safed.

 In Ramat Gan, incumbent mayor Avraham Krinitzi, who had served as mayor for 43 years, was re-elected as a candidate for Gahal.
 He died in a car accident two weeks after the election was held, which led to Yisrael Peled succeeding him as Mayor.